Bangor City F.C.: Withdrawal from Cymru North

 On 11 February the FAW announced that the club had until 19 February to pay all outstanding fines or they would be immediately expelled from the Cymru North.
 It also announced that in the event the club paid outstanding fines, they would have to play all subsequent league fixtures or they would also face immediate expulsion from the league.
 The next scheduled league match is due to take place on 25 February and the club had three players registered.

 "A club competing in the second tier of Welsh professional football" and "a club with a noteworthy history.
 They have had some spells in the international European tournaments" was shortly afterwards advertised for sale with asking price of £1.25 million.
 The club was reported as Bangor City with the Daily Post noting the "eye-watering price" did not include the club's ground which was leased from the council.

 On 18 February the club announced in an official statement they had informed the FAW that they had withdrawn from the Cymru North for the 2021–22 season.
 They also noted plans to return to play for the following season.
 Later that day, the FAW confirmed that the club's withdrawal had been accepted and its playing record in the league for the season had been expunged.

 Post league withdrawal

 The club failed to enter a team in any league for the 2022–23 season.
 At the start of August 2022, the club surrendered its lease on Nantporth Stadium.
 The club were also served with their first Gazette notice for a compulsory strike-off, the first step in Companies House striking off a company from its register.

-The club was officially dissolved in 5 January 2025, following a compulsory strike-off.
+The club was officially dissolved on 5 January 2025, following a compulsory strike-off.